Robust Super Insulation at a Competitive Price

 Affordability

 The insulation material lays the groundwork for scaling a material that could achieve 2 to 4 times increase in R-value at a price competitive with current insulation materials.
-This higher R-value will reduce heating and cooling costs to building owners and tenants.
+This higher R-value will reduce heating and cooling

 Increase Safety